-- retrofitting in-service equipment with PM exhaust aftertreatment technologies - procuring replacement equipment that is compliant with EU (European Commission, 2013) and/or US (USEPA, 2013a) emission standards, and/or - adopting ultra-low sulfur diesel (10 ppm sulfur) (Attorney-General's Department, 2009a), for all 64 coal mines in NSW that hold a current environment protection licence (EPL) (EPA, 2013a).
+- retrofitting in-service equipment with PM exhaust aftertreatment technologies - procuring new and replacement equipment that is compliant with EU (European Commission, 2013a) and/or US (USEPA, 2013a) emission standards, and/or - adopting ultra-low sulfur diesel (10 ppm sulfur) (Attorney-General's Department, 2009a), for all 64 coal mines in NSW that hold a current environment protection licence (EPL) (EPA, 2013a).

-Given that approximately 90% of all diesel consumed by EPA-licensed coal mines is in the high power (≥ 560 kW) equipment class (EPA, 2013b), this project is principally aimed at evaluating options for reducing PM emissions from non-road diesels in this class.
+Given that approximately 90% of all diesel consumed by EPA-licensed coal mines is in the high power (\geq 560 kW) equipment class (EPA, 2013b), this project is principally aimed at evaluating options for reducing PM emissions from non-road diesels in this class, although the requirements apply to all power ranges (from < 8 kW to \geq 560 kW).